Mathematics Major, Secondary Education Certification

 Secondary Education Certification

-MTH/SECED majors must satisfactorily complete a series of field experiences that begin during the second semester of the first year and continue every semester until graduation.
-By graduation, our pre-service teachers will have spent at least 700 hours in community classrooms.
-During students' final semester, they must complete a 15-week student teaching assignment in two separate placements.
-All field experiences and teaching assignments are arranged by the university.
-Transportation to and from field experience and student teaching assignments is the responsibility of the student.
+Pre-service teachers in the MTH/SECED program must successfully complete the University's liberal arts Core Curriculum, a content major in Mathematics, and series of Teacher Education Department courses.
+MTH/SECED majors must satisfactorily complete a series of field/practicum experiences that begin during the first year and continue every semester until graduation.
+By graduation, our pre-service teachers will have spent approximately 750 hours in community classrooms.
+During students' final semester, they must complete two seven-week student teaching assignments (two separate placements).